BryanGrandon/JavaScript-Notes/README.md

 Loops offer a quick and easy way to do something repeatedly.
 There are different ways to create a loop.

-- `for`

-  Creates a loop consisting of three optional expressions, enclosed in parentheses and separated by semicolons, followed by a statement executed in a loop.
+- The `for` statement creates a loop consisting of three optional expressions, enclosed in parentheses and separated by semicolons, followed by a statement executed in a loop.

   ```js
   // for (initialization; condition; afterthought) { statement }
   for (let i = 0; i <= 5; i++) {
     console.log(i);
   }
   ```

-- `while`

-  Creates a loop that executes a specified statement as long as a certain condition evaluates to true.
+- The `while` statement creates a loop that executes a specified statement as long as a certain condition evaluates to true.
 This condition is evaluated before executing the statement.

   ```js
   let i = 0;